So… I celebrated a birthday recently.

 Imagine a world where sales teams not only carried a quota for revenue, but also carried a quota for introducing the business to other great people that would add to the organization’s culture.

-Imagine a world where the responsibility and load of attracting awesome people came off of HR’s shoulders, and spread across the shoulders of each member of an organization’s tribe.
+Imagine a world where the responsibility and load of attracting awesome people came off of HR’s shoulders, and spread across the shoulders of each member of an organization’s team.

 This isn’t just about leveraging the power of numbers, but also leveraging the impact of credible messaging from credible sources.